craigsturgis/craigsturgisdotcomblog/source/_posts/2016-03-28-slack-civics-ways-to-group-chat-without-sweating-too-much.markdown

 If I'm curious about a topic that is not core to my normal frame of reference, I should be able to dip into (and out of) channels to get the conversation and follow links to the appropriate supporting material.
 I should not need to stay in every channel and read every message or do a search through the chat history to cobble together a good sense of where something is.

-Other reference systems such as Trello, JIRA, Basecamp, and the like are way better for keeping track of individual bits of work and their current status and context - but when updates are syndicated to Slack, it can help people get a sense of that moment in time and give more depth to the meta conversation that may not necessarily apply only to those specific bits of work.
-It can also help outsiders figure out what reference system is actually relevant for a topic.
-But participants also need to guided to share appropriate information in the underlying tool rather than just in Slack too.
+Other reference systems such as Trello, JIRA, Basecamp, and the like are way better for keeping track of individual bits of work and their current status and context - but when updates are syndicated to Slack, it can help people get a sense of that moment in time and give more depth to the meta conversation that may not necessarily apply directly to those specific bits of work.
+It can also help outsiders figure out what part of a reference system is actually relevant for a topic.
+But participants also need to be guided to share appropriate information in the underlying tool rather than just in Slack too.

 ## Tuned Integrations